80auline/airflow-discovery/answers/README.md

 ```

-:pencil2: 5-Build a code to run a sql, the filter should be conditional to a parameter.
+:white_check_mark: 5-Build a code to run a sql, the filter should be conditional to a parameter.

 **daily_load**: normal behaviour, sql filter is build using the `ds` macro.